- Attendance policy

 A student will be allowed up to five (5) consecutive absences if there is a death in their immediate family (spouse, parent, child, grandparent, sibling, spouse’s parent, spouse’s grandparent, spouse’s sibling).
 The student must provide the CELCIS office with a copy of a death certification or obituary in English and contact their teachers about their class work.

 If you have a temporary illness or medical condition, you may be eligible for medical leave.
-You must provide the CELCIS director or assistant director with documentation from a licensed medical doctor or clinical psychologist.
+You must provide the CELCIS chair or assistant director with documentation from a licensed medical doctor or clinical psychologist.
 The doctor’s note should specify dates and indicate the reason why you are unable to attend classes.

 Students on medical leave must complete all missed work according to the teachers' policies.